rymend/MSFTImagineArchive/Stream Analytics with Machine Learning (400)/1 - Ingest/readme.md

 <a name="Exercise2"></a>
 ## Exercise 2: Create an IoT hub ##

 Azure Stream Analytics supports several types of input, including input from [Azure IoT hubs](https://azure.microsoft.com/services/iot-hub/).
-In the IoT world, data is easily transmitted to IoT hubs through field gateways (for devices that are not IP-capable) or cloud gateways (for devices that *are* IP-capable), and a single Azure IoT hub can handle millions of events per second transmitted from devices spread throughout the world.
+In the IoT world, data is easily transmitted to IoT hubs through field gateways (for devices that are not IP-capable) or cloud gateways (for devices that *are* IP-capable), and a single Azure IoT hub can handle millions of events per second from devices spread throughout the world.
 IoT hubs also support two-way communication with the devices connected to them, permitting messages to be transmitted back to the devices.

-In this exercise, you will create an Azure IoT hub to receive input from a simulated camera array and configure it to so that it can be accessed securely by IoT devices.
+In this exercise, you will create an Azure IoT hub to receive input from a simulated camera array and retrieve a connection string that allows it to be accessed securely by IoT devices.
 In [Part 2](#), you will use the IoT hub to provide input to a Stream Analytics job.

 1. Use the following command to create an IoT Hub in the same region as the storage account you created in the previous exercise and place it in the "streaminglab-rg" resource group.
 Replace HUB_NAME with a IoT hub name, which must be unique across Azure.